 The Most Common Name: Checkerboard

 The term "checkerboard" reigns supreme as the most widely recognized and understood name for checkered tiles.
 Its dominance reflects a fascinating interplay between function, history, and cultural familiarity.
-Let's delve deeper into the origins and nuances of this ubiquitous term.
+Let's dive deeper into the origins and nuances of this ubiquitous term.

 A Game of Origin